Queensland Trip - 1

 The rest is a travelogue that I'd articulate day-wise with more pictures than words as the former speak volumes more than latter.

 Day 1: Our first acco was at Port Macquarie.
 We however, took a little detour for Sugarloaf Point Lighthouse recommend highly by a close friend.
-A breezy walk and a steep access way to the Lighthouse unlocked panoramic views - an welcoming freshening from the drudgery of drive.
-An hour and a stop over at Forster later we checked-in, dined, and walked for a while from Little Shack to Town Beach Lookout before hitting the hay.
+A breezy walk and a steep access way to the Lighthouse unlocked panoramic views - an welcoming freshening from the tedium of drive.

-Day 2: Coming back to Port Macquarie felt like greeting a slice of our time here in Jan-23.
-Much like meeting family after a while, we joyousuly revisited Lion's Oark, Gaol Point, Flagstaff Lookout before heading for Little Bay by Tacking Point Lighthouse that we swore we'd return to!
-Its beauty in our eyes haven't worn, but this time we clambered up the low cliffs instead of combing the waters and beach.
+Day 2: We woke up to a bright sunny day at Port Macquarie.
+Heading back here felt like greeting a slice of our time from the past - Jan '23.
+Much like meeting family after a while, we joyousuly revisited Lion's Park, Gaol Point, Flagstaff Lookout before running down to our beloved Little Bay by Tacking Point Lighthouse that we swore we'd return to someday!
+Its beauty in our eyes hadn't worn, but this time we clambered up the low cliffs instead of combing the waters and beach.

 Day 3: This day was a riot of red, and totally planned for 25-December.
 But the turquoise backdrop was nature's nod on contrast!

 Fingal Head Lighthouse was a short shaded walk from car park area which hardly caters to hordes of vehicles that throng the spot during school holidays.
-We fortunately managed a tight street side park several meters away and walked up to the Lighthouse, unsure of ways to reach the elusive Fingal Head Causeway.
-A little red brick pathway wound down to an unusual shore where pellucid waters broke in foamy crests on blackish rocks.
+We fortunately managed a tight street side park several meters away and walked up to the Lighthouse.
+Unsure of ways to reach the elusive Fingal Head Causeway, we followed a little red brick pathway that wound down to an unusual shore; pellucid waters broke in foamy crests on blackish rocks near the pathway.
 We sprightly spotted an occasional dash of grey fins breaching the surface where the azure met the Kingscliff skyline.
-Black hexagonal basalt columnar rocks that we were fossicking through the area for were still tucked away from our sight - not for long though.
-A couple of folds in the land later, we caught a sliver of them - a precipitous drop to the majestic rock formations!
-Gingerly treading to the edge, we watched the wild waves for a while and moved further on.
-A clump of the rocks, marked on the map as Fingal Head Causeway, was sitting silently like an island a little off the coast.
-My son and I tippy-toed to as far as we could safely to get up close to the dizzying skirmishes between the rocks and the waves.
-Heart thorobbing from the thrill, we snagged a few snaps and quickly climbed up back to the path as if to escape the invisible grasp of an invincible nemesis.

 Tweed Heads had been lingering in my bucket list ever since a news of shifting coastline due to sand erosion and deposits pattern popped up in my news feed.
 It only made sense for us to spend as long as we could exploring this north most point of NSW.